rbrins/rbrins/README.md

 # Hi, I’m @rbrins 👋

-- 👀 I’m interested in cyber security with an emphasis on offensive security.
+I'm a cyber security specialist with an emphasis on red teaming.

 ### What I'm Working On
 - Red Teaming / Adversarial Emulation